mohitagarwal11/flashcard-generator-app/README.md

 - Each generation creates 5 flashcards
 - Your API key stays locally in your browser

-Thank you for checking out my latest but longest project, time wise!
+Thank you for checking out my latest yet longest project, time wise!
 This project is my first web project that uses actual AI calls.
 I learnt a lot from this project, from AI API calls to debugging, parsing and prompting the AI the right way(Debugging wasnt easy mind you ;( )
 I have plans to make a backend for this as well but i am little behind on my backend skills.
 A working backend would allow me to add so many more new features, it will be brilliant!

-Anyway, if u liked this project do check out the others. <3
+Anyways, if u liked this project do check out the others. <3